0x4447-office/0x4447_webpage_documentation/docs/rsyslog/index.md

 - Allow SSH connection only from limited subnets.
 - Ideally allow SSH connection only from another central instance.
 - Don't give root access to anyone but yourself.

-# 🎗 Support

-If you have any questions regarding our products, go to our [support page](https://support.0x4447.com/).